pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Backend/TheTemplateClass(templatephp)/Index.rst

    Description
          Localization class which returns the correct localized labels for various parts in the backend.
-Instantiated as $LANG
+Instantiated as $GLOBALS['LANG']

    Avail. in FE
          -